Tyuleny Archipelago: Ecology

 The islands are desert-like and sandy, with little grass.
 There are reeds on the leeward side of Kulaly as well as on the other islands, which are much lower and waterlogged.
 In past centuries many Caspian seals come to the islands' shores, hence the name of the group.

 The islands have been declared an Important Bird Area and a National Protected Zone (State Reservation).
 There are large concentrations of seagulls and wetland birds, like coots, wild ducks, swans, egrets, and waders in the archipelago during their nesting period.
-The Tyuleniy island group is also an important breeding ground for the Sandwich tern (Sterna sandvicensis).
+The Tyuleniy island group is also an important breeding ground for the Sandwich tern (Thalasseus sandvicensis).